Resident234/php.net/pages/www.php.net_function.setcookie.php.md

 to dertermine the cookie names.
 If cookie names are in Array notation, eg: user[username] Then PHP will automatically create a corresponding array in $_COOKIE.
-Instead use $_SERVER[&apos;HTTP_COOKIE&apos;] as it mirrors the actual HTTP Request header.
+Instead use $_SERVER['HTTP_COOKIE'] as it mirrors the actual HTTP Request header.